PaulWheatcroft/owery-joinery/README.md

 >

 - As a first time visitor to the Owery website, I want to be able to…
- - View a list of all products.
+ - View a list of products.
 So that I can select something to buy.
  - View a list of specific products of my choosing based their category.
 So that I can select a particular category of product from a specific list to buy.
  - View a list of specific products of my choosing based their category and style.
 So that I can select something from a specific list, where it is easy to compare like for like, to buy.
  - View the details of a product.
 So that I can understand the details, price and dimensions of a product and also see and image of the product.